Dainty green tree frog

 The dainty green tree frog (Ranoidea gracilenta), also known as the graceful tree frog, is a species of tree frog in the subfamily Pelodryadinae.
 It is native to eastern Queensland, and north-eastern New South Wales, Australia and ranges from northern Cape York in Queensland to Gosford in New South Wales, with a small and most likely introduced population in Hornsby Heights in Sydney.
-It is the faunal emblem of the City of Brisbane.
+It is one of two faunal emblems of the City of Brisbane.

 Description

 The dainty green tree frog is a slender, medium-sized frog, reaching a length of 45 mm.
 It is a rich green on its dorsal surface, with a yellow ventral surface.
 It has a coarse, granular skin with bright orange eyes; some specimens have a light blue ring following the circumference of the eye.
 The posterior of the thigh is purple-brown or maroon and the tympanum is visible.
 In most specimens, a thin yellow or white line runs from its nostril to its eye, and this distinguishes it from the closely related red-eyed tree frog (L. chloris) and orange-thighed frog (L. xanthomera), which both lack this line.
 If this feature is lacking, the granularity of the dorsal surface and size (L. gracilenta is smaller) will separate it from both L. chloris and L. xanthomera.

 The fingers of L. gracilenta are three-quarters webbed, while the toes are fully webbed.